openmeeg/openmeeg/README.rst

 If you want the support for:

--Non-nested geometries, you will need to add "-DUSE_VTK=ON" to the cmake line above.
+-VTK, you will need to add "-DUSE_VTK=ON" to the cmake line above.

 -Python, you will need to add "-DENABLE_PYTHON=ON".

--parallel computation with OpenMP, add "-DUSE_OMP=ON".
+-Parallel computation with OpenMP, add "-DUSE_OMP=ON".

 Then you can run the test suite with::